Apollon77/ioBroker.homekit-controller/README.md

 ### __WORK IN PROGRESS__
 * (Apollon77) Add Connection identifier for Admin object list
 * (Apollon77) Count polling errors and reinitialize device connection when too many errors occur
+* (Apollon77) Optimize adapter startup to prevent double initialization of devices

 ### 0.4.4 (2022-05-06)
 * (Apollon77) Add Host header to HTTP devices to prevent issues with some devices